SciVisContest2025/sciviscontest2025.github.io/content/submission/instruction.md

 1. Go to https://new.precisionconference.com
 2. Sign in or create a new account
 3. Go to the *Submissions* tab at the top
-4. Under *Make a new submission to* select *VGTC* as Society, *VIS 2024* as Conference/Journal, and *VIS 2024 SciVis Contest* as Track, as shown in this screenshot:
+4. Under *Make a new submission to* select *VGTC* as Society, *VIS 2025* as Conference/Journal, and *VIS 2025 SciVis Contest* as Track, as shown similar in this screenshot:
 ![Submission Selection](/submit.png)
 5. Edit the submission with your data and record the changes